If you want to make money on Redbubble, you need to get traffic to your listings and shop.

 I’m going to give you guys an example.
 Let’s make a description for the keyword… Rainbow butterfly.

 Colorful rainbow butterfly.
 Wonderful design perfect for people who love butterflies and nature.
-Grab this design as a birthday gift for your girlfriend, boyfriend, sister, or brother who loves butterflies in rainbow color.
+Grab this design as a birthday gift for your girlfriend, boyfriend, sister, or brother who loves butterflies in rainbow colors.
 The design is also great for Christmas.

 This is a very quick and easy method that helps me improve both traffic and sales.
 And I hope it will help you too.
 I place this format down in the description, so you can copy it and use it on your product listings.